ietf-wg-httpapi/httpapi-privacy/draft-ietf-httpapi-privacy.md

 ## Disallow Insecure by Default

-When authentication is used, clients SHOULD require an explicit indication from the user or caller that an insecure context is expected.
+When authentication is used, clients SHOULD require an explicit indication from the user or caller that an insecure context is expected which is distinct from the provided URI.
+Depending on the interface, this might be a UI preference or an API flag.
 Without such an indication, attempts to send credentials should fail without producing any network traffic.

 # Security Considerations